 |Elevation Gain||253 ft|

-I have put together this video of the western loop of the hike.
-This is a time-lapsed version of the hike to ggive you a feel for what the hike would be like.
-If you enjoy this video make sure to subscribe to my YouTube Channel.
-It is free and will give you the latest updates.
+I have put this time-lapse video together of the hike to Gordon Creek Falls so other hikers can get a feel of what the hike is like.
+If you enjoy this video make sure to subscribe to my YouTube channel.
+It is free to subscribe and you will get the latest outdoor content.

 Distance and Elevation

 If you don’t have the AllTrails app you might want to check it out, I really love mine.
-It records your progress and is a great way to search for hikes that are nearby and gives you difficulty measurements.
-According to AllTrails today’s hike was around 1.94 miles and had a total elevation gain of about 253 feet including undulations.
-That put the high point at around 6,435 feet.
-I was also moving for a total of 50 minutes.
+It records your progress and is a great way to search for hikes that are nearby.
+Plus, it gives you difficulty measurements.
+According to AllTrails today’s hike was around 2.48 miles and had a total elevation gain of about 253 feet including undulations.
+That put the high point at around 6,316 feet.
+I was also moving for a total of 1 hour.

 I am a Pro member of Alltrails and love it.
 If you are interested in the platform, please consider using my affiliate link for AllTrails.
 It gives me a small commission with no extra cost to you.

 While there is nothing technically challenging about this hike, it is just on a dirt road, there are a couple of steep sections that can be difficult.
 The trail to the Gordon Creek Falls also is really exposed to the weather so you will want to make sure you have protection from sun and wind and plenty of water with you.

 This is a short trail and the elevation gain comes in short bursts so most people would consider it easy but for some the conditions and hills could make it a bit more of a moderate hike.
 There is also a bit of a stream crossing during certain seasons so that is something to keep in mind.